-57.4% of the resident workers in the Scenic Rim Regional Council have qualifications, compared to 62.4% for Queensland.
+57.4% of the resident workers (All industries) in the Scenic Rim Regional Council have qualifications, compared to 62.4% for Queensland.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.